gill-gemini/Salesforce-Client-App/README.md

 This app consumes the profanity check api[1] and deletes the contentversion , which has obscene words.

-The application detects a file(content version) under a case Sobject and create queuable job.
+The application detects a **txt** file(content version) under a case Sobject and create queuable job.
 The async queuable job calls the profanity check rest api with content version data.
 Based on the response from the API , the attachment is deleted , if it contains obcsene words.Currently the client app cannot handle the file > 12 MB.